 かぶれる (kabureru) means “be overly influenced by new ideas, especially a culture of a certain foreign country”.
 Similarly, people who overly advocate a certain country outside of their country are called “~ かぶれ”, e.g. “アメリカかぶれ (America かぶれ)”, that is “American-phile people”, who are overly influenced by the American culture.
 Ironically, however, many of them actually have a very shallow understanding of the culture/country, and often possess highly biased and overly generalised thoughts, such as “American people are very positive and enjoy their life, but people in our country are always depressed and gloomy”!

-Although not used among Japanese people, you may also say “日本かぶれ (Japan かぶれ)” to indicate a “weeaboo”, a person who is obsessed with Japanese culture.
+Although not used among the Japanese, you may also say “日本かぶれ (Japan かぶれ)” to indicate a “weeaboo” or a person who is obsessed with the Japanese culture.

-Since he studied abroad in the U.K., he has been really かぶれてる (overly affected by the British culture)
+Since he studied in the U.K., he has been really かぶれてる (overly affected by the British culture).

-People who eat beef are 西洋かぶれ (overly affected by western cultures, western-phile).
+People who eat beef are 西洋かぶれ (overly affected by the western cultures; western-phile).

-(note): This is said to have been a once widely accepted thought in Japan at the beginning of the Meiji era, 1800s.
+(Note): It is said that this idea used to be very common in Japan at the beginning of the Meiji era, 1800s.